obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 #### Extract Business Logic while keeping Obsidian API usage

-You can avoid or limit mocking obsidian by loosening the dependency of the code to test from obsidian API usages.
+You can avoid or limit mocking Obsidian by loosening the dependency of the code to test from Obsidian API usages.

 As detailed in the first approach, you'll be only interested in testing your own code and need to assume that third party code, including the Obsidian API, is doing its job.
 This opens up the opportunity to extract any business logic you're doing in a separate file and put this file under test instead of `main.ts`.